 As a fellow allergy sufferer, your husband and little girl have my complete sympathies.
 As a wife, who hates it when her husband’s right about anything domestic, you have my sympathies, too… because in this case, your husband is right.

-Sure, those fancy-schmancy bagless vacuums are impressive, and not just due to their high price tag.
+Those bagless vacuums are impressive, and not just due to their high price tag.
 They have powerful motors capable of sucking up a lot of filth other vacuums leave behind.
-Plus, let’s face it, there’s something rewarding about seeing a pile of dirt and debris grow in the removable canister as you’re cleaning.
-(Full disclosure: after going through 2 Hoovers, 1 Oreck and 1 Dyson in 5 years, I bought a Kirby Sentria Upright Vacuum (affiliate link), which vacuums and shampoos my carpets and has a 25-30 year warranty and turned my 20-year-old ivory carpets from grey to ivory again.
-I adore it.)
+Plus, let’s face it, there’s something rewarding about seeing a pile of dirt and debris grow in the removable dust canister.

-Oh, and think about this: your super-expensive vacuum advertises that it doesn’t lose suction, right?
-Well, that’s only partially true.
-If you don’t clean your vacuum regularly, all sorts of gunk will build up on the filters and in the hoses that will eventually cause it to lose suction.
-Carpet fibers, threads and hair can also snarl around the beater brush and, while not causing a loss of suction per se, your vacuum won’t clean anywhere nearly as well.
+Whatever vacuum you decide on, be sure you clean your vacuum regularly since all sorts of gunk will build up on the filters and in the hoses that will eventually cause it to lose suction.
+Carpet fibers, threads and hair can also snarl around the beater brush and, while not causing a loss of suction per se, your vacuum won’t clean nearly as well.
 Finally, you need to carefully wipe off the rim of the canister and the gasket surrounding it every time you empty the thing to make sure there’s no debris preventing a tight seal.